cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/full-text-search-functions.md

 The difference between FREETEXT and CONTAINS is that it searches for the values that match the **meaning of a phrase** and not just exact words.
 It is therefore a better option if you are **searching phrases**, in lieu of individual words.

 {% hint style="warning" %}
-In order to use FREETEXT, you must have a Thesaurus file configured.
+To use FREETEXT, you must have a Thesaurus file configured.
 [Find more information here.](https://docs.microsoft.com/en-us/sql/relational-databases/search/configure-and-manage-thesaurus-files-for-full-text-search?view=sql-server-ver16)
 {% endhint %}

 #### General Syntax